yeomjaeseung/klaytn_ZKP/circuits/klaytn/compconstant/compconstant.md

     out <== num2bits.out[127];
 }
 ```
-In this example, we define a circuit that uses the CompConstant template to compare an input binary array against a constant.
-The internal workings involve bit-by-bit comparison, generating intermediate results stored in parts, and summing them to produce a final output.
-The example is designed to demonstrate how the circuit can evaluate the binary relationship between the given constant ct and the input array in.
+This example showcases how to use the CompConstant template to compare a binary number against a constant, demonstrating the flexibility of Circom in cryptographic applications where comparisons drive conditional logic.
+The template's efficiency in handling binary data makes it a powerful tool in zero-knowledge proof constructions.